hikaya-io/activity/CONTRIBUTING.md

 We have 3 main branches in our repo:
 - `Dev` - All bug fixes and enhancements
-- Feature branches (i.e. `ACT-001`) - All feature branches must be named like: ACT-001 (where ACT-001 is the issue number on Jira)
+- Feature branches (i.e. `ACT-001`) - All feature branches must be named like: ACT-001 (where ACT-001 is the issue number on GitHub)
 - `Staging` - This is our QA testing environment
 - `Master` - Clean code in production environment